Skip to main content

 Notes: Formerly Co C

 On September 30, 1947 he married Virginia T. Koppie, a registered nurse, in Manhattan.
-He must have found work as a commercial artist in New York by that time, since the 1950 census shows the couple living in Rego Park, NY (a neighborhood of Queens) and Anthony working in advertising art.
+After completing his studies in Philadelphia he found work in New York, doing package design and advertising art for major companies including Revlon, Coty, and Colgate.
+(See the image slider elsewhere on this page.)
+The 1950 census shows the couple living in Rego Park, NY (a neighborhood of Queens) and Tony working in advertising art.
+During their years in New York, Tony and Virginia became the parents of a daughter, Mary Ann.
+Ghost Army veteran John Hapgood was her godfather.

 He died on February 4, 2010.